Rogue One: Development

-In 2003, during the production of Episode III in Sydney, John Knoll, the visual effects supervisor for all three prequels, pitched an episode for the unproduced series Star Wars: Underworld.
+In 2003, during the production of Star Wars: Episode III – Revenge of the Sith in Sydney, John Knoll, the visual effects supervisor for all three prequels, pitched an episode for the unproduced series Star Wars: Underworld.
 At the time, he had written a short treatment called "Destroyer of Worlds".
 After the Disney acquisition he felt as though he had to pitch it again or forever wonder "what might've happened if I had."
 In May 2014, Disney announced that Gareth Edwards would direct the film and that Gary Whitta would write the script.
 In October of the same year, cinematographer Greig Fraser revealed that he was hired to work on the film.
-In January 2015, it was revealed that Whitta had completed his work on the script, and would no longer be involved with the project.
+In January 2015, it was revealed that Whitta had completed his work on the script and would no longer be involved with the project.
 Simon Kinberg was considered as a replacement.
 Later that month, it was announced Chris Weitz had signed to continue the script's development for the film.
 In March 2015, the title Rogue One was officially revealed.
 (Note: In April 2020, some of the film's working titles were revealed, including Dark Times and Star Wars: Rebellion.)

 Edwards stated the style of the film would be similar to that of a war film, stating, "It's the reality of war.
 Good guys are bad.
 Bad guys are good.
 It's complicated, layered; a very rich scenario in which to set a movie."
 Assuming Disney would not allow a dark ending, Edwards had the main characters surviving in the original version of the script.
 However, the producers opted for a more tragic ending and never filmed the original version.